-- 1. Locate the extension found at one of the short ends of the island. - 2.
-Grab the extension on both sides, near the top, and gently pull the top portion of the extension out.
+- Locate the extension found at one of the short ends of the island. - Grab the extension on both sides, near the top, and gently pull the top portion of the extension out.
 The extension will only slide-out about 2" (5.08 cm).

-3. Pivot the extension top up so that it is parallel to the countertops.
+• Pivot the extension top up so that it is parallel to the countertops.

-4. Once the extension is in position, locate the support plate and gently pull it out.
+• Once the extension is in position, locate the support tabs and gently pull them out.

-5. To stow away, repeat these steps in reverse.
+• To stow away, repeat these steps in reverse